as8878/PersonalExpenseManager/README.md

 ## 🏗️ PersonalExpenseManager Architecture Diagram

-> Export your architecture diagram (e.g., from Draw.io, Figma, Excalidraw) as a PNG and drop it into `./docs`.

 ![PersonalExpenseManager Architecture](./assets\android\ExpenseManager_HLD_faugzn.png)

 ---

 ## 🏗️ Push Notification / Sync Flow

-> If you have a separate diagram for notifications or sync, keep this.
-Otherwise, remove this section.

 ![PersonalExpenseManager Push / Sync Flow](./assets\android\Push_Notification_HLD_ef5r6m.png)

 ---

 ## 🏗️ PersonalExpenseManager CI/CD Pipeline

-> If you have a separate diagram for notifications or sync, keep this.
-Otherwise, remove this section.

 ![PersonalExpenseManager CI/CD Pipeline](./assets\android\Spendwise-Backend-CI_CD_mu61dw.png)